-Each identified FMP must demonstrate that no negative impacts on a neighboring area would result from its implementation.
-No negative impact means that a project will not increase flood risk of surrounding properties.
-Using best available data, the increase in flood risk is measured by the 1% annual chance event water surface elevation and peak discharge.
-According to TWDB Technical Guidelines it is recommended that no rise in water surface elevation or discharge should be permissible, and that the analysis extent must be sufficient to prove proposed project conditions are equal to or less than the existing conditions.
+Each identified FMP must demonstrate no negative impacts on a neighboring area would result from its implementation.
+No negative impacts means that a project will not increase flood risk of surrounding properties.
+Using best available data, the increase in flood risk is measured by the 1-percent annual chance event (ACE) water surface elevation and peak discharge.
+According to TWDB's Technical Guidelines, it is recommended that no rise in water surface elevation or discharge should be permissible, and that the analysis extent must be sufficient to prove proposed project conditions are equal to or less than the existing conditions.
 These conditions were evaluated for each potentially feasible FMP based on currently available regional planning level data.
-However, the local sponsor will be ultimately responsible for proving the final project design has no negative flood impact prior to initiating construction.
+However, the local sponsor will be ultimately responsible for proving the final project design has no negative flood impacts prior to initiating construction.